r-forge/geograph/pkg/misc/simulations/readme.txt

 ## withProd.1.0.R ##
+Costs defined based on mean productivity (gC/m2/month), rescaled on 0-100.
+Runs in 30-40 minutes.

+## withProd.1.1.R ##
-Costs defined based on mean productivity (gC/m2/month).
+Costs defined based on mean productivity (gC/m2/month), rescaled on 0-100, and on mean variance rescaled to 0-100, both being averaged.
+Runs in 30-40 minutes.